pedraal/chipchat/README.md

 - Better error handling.
 - Better testing, specially unit testing.
 - Better kick and ban system : possibility to unban users, removing/obfuscating targeted user messages.
+- My implementation of socket.io within the nitro server made testing hard which took me a lot of time without being able to complete that part in the time I had, I should look for a better implementation, the package https://github.com/wobsoriano/nuxt3-socket.io could have been a good candidate.

 ### What would I've done if it was a real project
 - Use a component library like `nuxt/ui`.